 Our view is that only some horror counts as speculative fiction.
 That’s because horror shades into crime.

 The Silence of the Lambs by Thomas Harris, for example, is a horror novel, but there’s nothing in it that isn’t ‘mundane’.
-The killer in Silence of the Lambs kills in horrific ways, but he kills using everyday objects, like knives.
+The serial killer in the novel kills in horrific ways, but he kills using everyday objects, like knives.
 It’s not a speculative fiction novel.

 In contrast, Carrie by Stephen King is both horror and speculative fiction because the protagonist kills using her telekinetic powers.